TOPPS TURN BACK THE CLOCK BASEBALL CARDS VALUE

 While the 1999 cards didn’t command huge values initially, interest steadily grew over the next few years.
 When Topps brought the concept back again in 2000 and 2001 expanding the sets each time, collector enthusiasm increased further.
 The 2000 set grew to 60 cards while 2001 featured 75 Turn Back the Clock subjects in uniforms ranging from the earliest MLB franchises up through the late 1960s expansion era.
 Top rookies like Albert Pujols and Ichiro Suzuki made their debuts in the fun retro dress up cards.

-Read also: WHAT 1980s BASEBALL CARDS ARE VALUABLE
+Read also: NEW YORK METS BASEBALL CARDS

 As the retro card concept became more established, values started to rise noticeably for the most key subjects starting in the early 2000s.
 Stars portrayed as legendary Yankees like Babe Ruth or Lou Gehrig naturally gained premium appeal.
 Hall of Famers like Nolan Ryan and Cal Ripken in their retro duds also ascended up collector want lists.
 Short prints and the biggest MLB stars of the day like Sammy Sosa, Barry Bonds, and Ken Griffey Jr. were hot tickets as well.
 By the mid 2000s, mint condition examples of the highly coveted cards could fetch $50-100 in the growing secondary market.